 After graduating in May 2003, he joined Sawyer Construction full time while exploring other jobs.
 In 2007, Mitch was ready to start the next chapter of his career.
 With the help and support of his parents, he began S2 Roll-Offs.
 He rehabilitated an old roll-off truck that his dad had purchased but never had the opportunity to fix.
 That August, S2 started with one truck and one roll-off container.
 Mitch used his connections in the Fremont area to grow the business.
-In 2010, S2 began offering residential and commercial garbage and recycling pick up. in six counties, along with adding portable restroom rentals for construction projects and special events.
+In 2010, S2 began offering residential and commercial garbage and recycling pick up.

+Ubecome a well-respected business owner restroom rentals for construction projects and special events.